lildude/jekyll-titles-from-content/README.md

 # Jekyll Titles from Content

-A Jekyll plugin to pull the page title from the first X words of the content, when none is specified.
+A Jekyll plugin to pull the page title from the first X words of the first line of the content, when none is specified.

 ## What it does